B2B marketing and the long game

 In B2B, you are a step removed, you need to work with people in other ways by building relationships, talk to people about why they buy and talk to your sales people.
 It ultimately means you need to much more involved in that purchasing decision.

-Through the pandemic it meant each deal was harder to win which for CloudCall meant the sales and marketing teams had to work closer together to win those deals.
+Through the pandemic it meant each deal was harder to win which for CloudCall meant the sales and marketing teams had to work closely together to win those deals.

 Learning why each customer said yes, no or maybe meant the sales team were coming to marketing sooner.
 It used to be coming to the marketing team to ask them to make a document look pretty, but now there is more of an understanding that they can get you the deal if you give them some time.